KHN190/miniStrategy/README.md

 sequence.UndoAction();
 ```

-And `action` implements `IAction` with execute and undo behaviour.
+And `action` inherits `ActionBase` with execute and undo behaviour by yourself.
 See [unit test](./Assets/Scripts/Editor/ActionTests.cs) for detailed examples.

 ## Related